Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 Strength of Whitening Gel

 Dentists are legally allowed to use stronger whitening compounds.
 This means deeper stain removal and more noticeable results in a shorter time.
-At-home kits use much weaker formulas to ensure they are approved for general use, which limits their effectiveness.
+At-home kits use much weaker formulas so that they are approved for general use, which limits their whitening effect.

 Safety and Comfort